grepString/SuperSprayPaintMod/README.md

 ## Installation

+Note: If you're installing an updated version of this mod, just overwrite the existing files.

 1. Make sure you have the most recent `experimental-latest` version of UE4SS installed into your Drive Beyond Horizons directory.
 [Download](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental-latest)

 `Drive Beyond Horizons\DriveBeyondHorizons\Binaries\Win64`